 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by ROC on August 7, 2012 and has 338 pages.
+urban fantasy that was published by ROC on August 7, 2012 and has 338 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Greywalker, Poltergeist, Underground, Vanished, Labyrinth, Downpour, Possession, Revenant, Indigo
+Other books by this author which I have reviewed include Mean Streets, Greywalker, Poltergeist, Underground, Vanished, Labyrinth, Downpour, Possession, Revenant, Indigo

 Seventh in the Greywalker urban fantasy series revolving around Harper Blaine in Seattle.